ibm-cloud-docs/mas-ms/communicationscenter.md

 {: #ccc-access}

 Submit a case on the IBM Suport Portal: https://www.ibm.com/mysupport with the following information:

+Note: you must have an IBMid and be registered for MAS support in order to submit a case.
+For details, please see [Getting Started](/docs/mas-ms?topic=mas-ms-getting-started-with-ibm-maximo-application-suite-managed-service)

 1. Request “Customer” access to the MAS-MS Client Communication Center (CCC)
 2. Be sure to include the CCC URL: https://status.suite.maximo.com/
 3. Provide your email address (Important: must be associated with an [IBMid](https://myibm.ibm.com){: external})